maxhayne/networkCirclePlots/README.md

   <img src="/images/ntp_10std_1.jpg" width="800" />
 </p>
 <p align="center">
   Figure 3.
-Grid-Style Circle Plots
+Circle Plots in a Small Multiples Grid
 </p>

 Comparing behaviors between SIPs can be done by organizing circle plots in a grid of [small multiples](https://en.wikipedia.org/wiki/Small_multiple) (Tufte et al., 1990).
 As shown in Figure 3, we propose it is easy to get a gestalt of the types of outliers, which can give insight and build confidence in any subsequent analytics that might be performed.
 Figure 3's grid is only an example, but <i>networkCirclePlots</i> currently provides three options for within-grid sorting (IP, Cluster, and threatLevel).